zabertech/python-izaber-wamp-zerp/docs/wampcli_usage.md

 - `pub`
     - publish data to a uri with the given args and kwargs
     - The URI can be provided in 3 ways
-        - Short URIs for WAMP
+        - Short URIs for ZERP
             - A wamp URI like this: `product.product:object.execute.read`
             - Becomes: `com.izaber.wamp.zerp:<db_name>:product.product:object.execute.read`
         - The full URI starting with `com` or `wamp`.
 If the URI does not